The Cybersphere

 Apr 20, 2026

-How Anomaly Detection Actually Works in Security Operations
+How Anomaly Detection Works in Security Ops

 Anomaly detection in security operations isn't magic.
 Here's what the math actually does, where it works on auth and network data, and where it falls short.